Actions to close the gender pay gap

 - Encourage men to work flexibly, so that it isn’t seen as only a female benefit

 The gender pay gap widens dramatically after women have children but this could be reduced if men and women were able to share childcare more equally.

 Shared Parental Leave and Pay enables working parents to share up to 50 weeks of leave and up to 37 weeks of pay in their child’s first year.

 - Offer enhanced Shared Parental Pay at the same level as enhanced maternity pay

-Encourage take up of Shared Parental Leave (see our guidance).
+Encourage take up of Shared Parental Leave (see our Shared Parental Leave guidance(opens in a new window)).
 For example:

 - Inform future fathers that it’s their legal right to request Shared Parental Leave

 - Provide future parents guidance and personal support to understand the scheme

 - Share and promote examples of senior leaders who have taken Shared Parental Leave in your organisation